manognya66/Intel-Unnati-Industrial-Training-Program-2024-2025/README.md

     For any questions or suggestions, feel free to contact me manognya71003@gmail.com.

-For more clarification watch this video:
+For more clarification watch the uploaded video.